We have been advised that Australia Post recently experienced a theft / security breach at its Melbourne GPO location.

 We’re investing your money for the long term

 As a Fund, we take a long-term view when it comes to managing your investments.
-In fact we’ve been managing retirement savings for our members for nearly 100 years.
+In fact, we’ve been managing retirement savings for our members for nearly 100 years.
 We know that markets will go up and down over shorter time frames, and sometimes those shifts will be significant.
 But history and experience have shown us time and again that markets do eventually bounce back.
 We continue to believe that patient investors tend to be rewarded over time.

 Central to our overall investment strategy is our steadfast emphasis on diversification.
 Not only does it allow us to combat the impacts of continuing volatility, it also better positions us to take advantage of investment opportunities as and when they arise – even in times of uncertainty.